Jennifer has been a practicing Witch and Priestess of the Goddess for over 20 years.

 Getting to Know the Fair Folk

 Not all Faeries are sweet and kind—there is often a mischievous, trickster element among them.
 The more you know about Faerie and the diverse types of beings there, the more successful you will be in working with them.
-If they choose to befriend you, the energy they lend your magick is quite an extraordinary blessing!
+If they choose to befriend you, the energy they lend your magick will be quite an extraordinary blessing!

 Faeries and nature are intimately connected.
 They are a part of nature.
 Every single action and aspect of nature has a corresponding Faerie attached to it.
-The main task of most Faeries is to encourage, support, guard and protect nature in all Her glory and wonder.
+The main task of most Faeries is to encourage, support, guard, and protect nature in all Her glory and wonder.

 There are Faeries for each season, each Element, and every type of weather.
 Each flower, herb, tree, plant, cave, rock, crystal, stone, river, lake, stream, waterfall, and sacred place has a Faery or Faeries connected to it.
 Most winged creatures and animals have a Faery attached to them as well.

 Faeries are always just under the surface in all aspects of the natural world.
 The more you honor and surround yourself with nature, the more the Faeries will be around as well.